-Perhaps you bought a cross country bike as your first bike, and now, a few years down the line, you are enjoying the world of enduro more.
-Unfortunately, buying a new bike isn’t an option, so you’re left with upgrading your trusty steed to keep up with your needs.
+Perhaps you bought a cross-country bike as your first bike, and now, a few years down the line, you are enjoying the world of enduro more.
+Unfortunately, buying a new bike isn’t always an option, so you’re left with upgrading your trusty steed to keep up with your needs.

 Geometry is a term you have probably come across in biking circles and forums.
 But, if you’re anything like me, you probably got a bit lightheaded when you first saw the word as it brought back stressful memories of math class!

-The wheelbase of a bike is pretty much just how far the two front and back wheels are apart.
+The wheelbase of a bike is pretty much just how far apart the two front and back wheels are.
 It’s the distance between the center point of the two hubs.

 - Shorter wheelbases are preferred for ascending and technical riding disciplines such as cross country.